nickbrandt/GitLab/doc/user/gitlab_com/index.md

 Linux Shared Runners on GitLab.com run in [autoscale mode](https://docs.gitlab.com/runner/configuration/autoscale.html) and are powered by Google Cloud Platform.
 Autoscaling means reduced waiting times to spin up CI/CD jobs, and isolated VMs for each project, thus maximizing security.
-They're free to use for public open source projects and limited to 2000 CI minutes per month per group for private projects.
+Starting GitLab 13.0, both public open source and private projects will be limited to 2000 CI minutes per month per group.
+Prior to 13.0, they're free to use for public open source projects.
 More minutes [can be purchased](../../subscriptions/index.md#purchasing-additional-ci-minutes), if needed.
 Read about all [GitLab.com plans](https://about.gitlab.com/pricing/).